drodriguezSRL/ORBSLAM3_implementation/README.md

 git clone https://github.com/drodriguezSRL/ORBSLAM3-implementation
 ```

 Run the dataset setup script.
-This downloads, unzips, and fixes the EuRoC dataset and places it (say) in `~/Datasets/EuRoc/MH01`.
+This downloads, unzips, and fixes the EuRoC dataset and places it in `./data/EuRoc`.

 ```
+cd ORBSLAM3-implementation
 bash download_euroc_mh01.sh
 ```